irontec/ivozprovider/doc/sphinx/administration_portal/brand/clients/residential.rst

         Used to reference this particular client.

     Billing method
-        To choose among postpaid, prepaid and pseudo-prepaid.
+        To choose among postpaid, prepaid and pseudo-prepaid. 'none' disables billing.

     Features
         Enable/Disable faxing and call recording for this particular client.